 At first glance, it looked like an ordinary day at Avellanas beach, on Costa Rica’s Pacific coast.
 Kids on surfboards were pushed into the waves while others played in the sand.
 Food, drinks, and families having fun were everywere.
 On closer inspection, you might have noticed something outstanding.
 A group of special needs children with cerebral palsy, Down syndrome and developmental delays such as autism were here to enjoy, some for the first time, a day at the beach.

-Under the auspices of the Shine Project Foundation, Avellanas Surf School was able to help in this event.
+Under the auspices of the Shine Project Foundation, Avellanas Surf School Camp was able to help in this event.

 READ THE TICO TIMES NOTE HERE